MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

     - **Files**: Three starter folders for document organization.

     - **OneNote**: This OneNote is different from the one created in the internal collaboration channel.
 Sellers can use it for sharing notes with their customers.
-Team members who are not part of the shared channel cannot access this OneNote.
+Team members who aren't part of the shared channel can't access this OneNote.

         > [!NOTE]
         >